Rafflesia zollingeriana: Ecology

 It is known from below 400 m in altitude, where it is found in dry, lowland forests growing on limestone.
 In Meru Betiri NP there are two habitats where R. zollingeriana occurs, rocky areas along the coast and flat areas at an altitude of 300 meters above sea level, or 270 meters.
 Like other species of Rafflesia, it most likely grows in both secondary forests, which grow after human disturbance or natural disasters such as floods or tsunamis, as well as primary forest.

-This is an area affected by monsoons with a rainy season from November to March and a dry season between April to October.
+This is an area affected by monsoons with a rainy season from November to March and a dry season between April and October.
 Average annual rainfall is 2,550 to 3,500 mm.

 It had been seen flowering in June and in October by Koorders, but more thorough recent research by Indonesian botanists show that, like other Rafflesia, flowering is relatively constant and sites can last for decades, some sites continue to flower after 25 years.
 It appears that it flowers more often in the dry season, but that flower buds die more often in this season.

 The host vines are thought to be Tetrastigma lanceolarium and/or T. papillosum.
 The dioecious vine roots where it touches the ground, and easily vegetatively propagates in this way.
 The bark is grooved and is easy to break and tear.
-The diameters of the stems in infected areas range between 3 and 18cm, while the diameter of roots with buds breaking out from them is between 0.5 and 7cm.
+The diameters of the stems in infected areas range between 3 and 18 cm, while the diameter of roots with buds breaking out from them is between 0.5 and 7 cm.
 R. zollingeriana only grows from the roots of its host.

 Research in Meru Betiri NP using two sample plots found that the tree pancal kidang (Aglaia variegata) is by far the most dominant species where R. zollingeriana grows.
 The presence and abundance of other tree species is more dependent on location, but jejerukan (Polyalthia rumphii) and walangan (Pterospermum diversifolium) were present at both areas in some amount, other trees found at both spots, but more rarely, were the trees glintungan (Bischofia javanica) and bantengan (Alstonia scholaris?), the lauriferous trees kenari (Canarium denticulatum) and talesan (Persea odoratissima), the climbing palm rotan manis (Daemonorops melanocaetes) and kembang Jlamprangan (? flower of Jlamprang).